Developing your skills

 - taking a year out - Some graduates decide to take time out after university.
 If you plan your time effectively, decide on your objectives and spend your time out productively it can be a good way of improving your employability for when you do decide to enter the job market.

-- study abroad - there are great opportunities to study and develop your skills and knowledge in another country through the University (which are usually fully funded), whether it be in Europe with an Erasmus scheme or elsewhere in the world.
-Find out more about the study abroad programme.
+- study or work placements abroad - there are great opportunities to develop your skills and knowledge in another country through the University (which are usually fully funded), whether it be in Europe with an Erasmus scheme or elsewhere in the world.

 See each individual skills page on the menu below for more suggestions on how to gain specific skills.